davidgasquez/handbook/Teamwork.md

 - Diversity is represented and embraced; a broad spectrum of views are considered.
 - Progress and set backs are regularly communicated to key stakeholders.
 - When collaborative projects are completed, credit is shared among the contributors.
+- Management is prediction.
+In order to run a team well, you need to be able to predict the outcomes of your team actions.

 ## Links